uncommon-carp/uncommon-carp/README.md

 Hello!
 I'm Cory.
 I'm a software developer currently working in the IoT space with TypeScript and  GraphQL.
 I am currently pursuing the AWS Solutions Architect Certification.
-Formerly a large format graphics professional, I decided to make the leap into development to make better use of my time and skills.
+Formerly a large format graphics professional, I decided to make the leap into development to find something more fulfilling and engaging.

-Here you'll find my hobby projects.
+I'm really into TS, APIs and server-side programming, and making things that help people.

 Outside of coding, I'm an avid fly fisher and gamer.
 Find me chasing carp around Austin, TX or blasting in Overwatch.